-This is a short, easy stop that shouldn’t require much more than an hour to visit.
+This is a short, easy stop that shouldn’t require much more than an hour at most to visit completely.
 This is a convenient site located in the heart of Dempolis, with easy access to dining and shopping.
 Use this as a “support” leg of a loop of sites in and around Demopolis.

 City of Demopolis Parks and Recreation

 PO Box 580